 Paperclip Inc. Launches Electronic Signature Solution Focused on Security and Simplicity

-eM4 Proof of Agreement offers e-sign alternative with improved functionality and ease of use over leading brands

-/EIN News/ -- HACKENSACK, N.J., March 14, 2023 (GLOBE NEWSWIRE) -- Paperclip, Inc. (OTCMKTS:PCPJ) has created an e-signature solution that is simpler and more secure than what most companies use today.
-Paperclip’s eM4 Proof of Agreement (POA) gives companies a better alternative to e-sign solutions that have become difficult to configure and manage.
+HACKENSACK, N.J., March 14, 2023 (GLOBE NEWSWIRE) -- Paperclip, Inc. PCPJ has created an e-signature solution that is simpler and more secure than what most companies use today.
+Paperclip's eM4 Proof of Agreement (POA) gives companies a better alternative to e-sign solutions that have become difficult to configure and manage.

 "People are recognizing more and more pain points with their e-signing solutions," said Mike Bridges, President and COO of Paperclip Inc. "We knew there was a need for a simpler e-signing solution with easier setup for companies. eM4 POA makes e-signature and agreements simple, fast and secure—all at a lower cost than leading solutions."